RyleyGG/apluschiever/README.md

 ### Running pytest
 A+chiever utilizes the pytest framework to implement a test suite.
-Steps to run locally:
+To run, either use the *run_test_suite.sh* script or use the following commands:
 1. Activate Python virtual environment:
 ```
 cd [repository]/backend
 Windows: .venv\Scripts\activate
 Mac/Linux: source .venv/bin/activate
-cd backend
 pytest
 ```
 ### Helpful Tools